 K is for Knockando – or to be more precise Knockando Woolmill.
 Meaning Hill of Commerce in Gaelic this ancient wool mill in place since 1746 for the local farmers to bring their fleeces to be converted into fabric or knitting yarn is still working today using local wool.

-Remember this was the equivalent of diversification not a Woolmill on a large industrial scale.
-Nowadays the Mill produces luxury woollens and yarns for local estates and different markets – you may see or recognise some examples on your tour.
+Remember this Mill started as a service for the local farmers and then mechanised to keep up with the Industrial Revolution making some of the processes easier.
+Today the Mill produces luxury woollens and yarns for local estates and different markets – you may see or recognise some examples on your tour.

 Make sure you leave enough time to visit the shop and maybe find a little piece of Moray history to take home with you.
 There are some beautiful scarves, throws and other delightful gifts plus a charming café.